Dr. Maria Montessori's first class began in 1907 and consisted of between 50 and 60 children ages 3 to 6 years old who lived in the slums of Rome.

-The news of the unprecedented success of Dr. Montessori's work in this 'Casa dei Bambini' (Children's House) soon spread around the world, people coming from far and wide to see for themselves the remarkable educational advances of these children.
+The news of the unprecedented success of Dr. Montessori's work in her Casa dei Bambini (Children's House) spread around the world, with people coming from far and wide to see the remarkable educational advances of these children.

-By 1960, an American revival of Montessori education began to take shape, with Nancy McCormick Rambusch as one of its initial leaders.
-What followed was the development of the American Montessori movement with numerous Montessori advocates, leaders and organizations; high quality Montessori teacher training centers throughout the nation.
+By 1960, an American revival of Montessori education had begun to take shape, with a young teacher named Nancy McCormick Rambusch as one of its initial leaders.
+In her quest to find alternatives to traditional American schooling, Rambusch traveled to Paris and met Mario Montessori, who encouraged her to study the Montessori method and replant its seeds in the US.
+What followed was the development of the American Montessori movement with numerous Montessori advocates, leaders, and organizations developing high quality Montessori teacher training centers throughout the nation.

 In 1976, a group of Montessori teachers met to unite their efforts in support of Montessori education in Louisiana by founding the Louisiana Montessori Association (LMA).
-That same year, Louisiana moved to the forefront of American Montessori education when the Louisiana legislature authorized the LMA to certify nonpublic Montessori schools and teachers in Louisiana.
+That same year, Louisiana moved to the forefront of American Montessori education when the Louisiana legislature authorized the LMA to certify nonpublic Montessori schools in Louisiana.

 In the years following, through the subsequent efforts and leadership of Montessori educators and leaders, Louisiana has become a leader in Montessori education in the United States in providing for a State recognized and accredited Louisiana Nonpublic Montessori School System (consisting of nonpublic Montessori schools and nonpublic Montessori teachers in Louisiana).
 Louisiana is unique in the United States in that it has a Montessori Association that works alongside the Department of Education to ensure state-approved quality standards in Montessori education.